Metalama//Conceptual documentation/Creating aspects/Creating simple aspects/Overriding fields or properties

 37}

-This aspect does not do anything useful, but, as you can see, it transforms the field into a property.
+This aspect doesn't perform any specific function, but as you can see, it transforms the field into a property.

 Getting or setting the underlying property

-If you have only worked with methods so far, you may already be used to using the meta.Proceed() method in your template.
+If you've only worked with methods so far, you're likely familiar with using the meta.Proceed() method in your template.
 This method also works in a property template: when called from the getter, it returns the field or property value; when called from the setter, it sets the field or property to the value of the value parameter.

-If you need to get the property value from the setter, or if you need to set the property value to something else than the value parameter, you can do it by getting or setting the meta.Target.FieldOrProperty.Value property.
+If you need to get the property value from the setter, or if you need to set the property value to something other than the value parameter, you can do so by getting or setting the meta.Target.FieldOrProperty.Value property.

 Example: trimming strings

-In this aspect, you shall see how you can trim whitespace before and after string values before they are assigned to the field or property.
+In this aspect, you will see how you can trim whitespace before and after string values before they are assigned to the field or property.

 1using Metalama.Framework.Aspects;